VOL. IV - APPENDIX E

 - William Lewis, servant, aged 18, shepherd, born Hooe (Mary's brother)

 On 26 December 1863 Thomas remarried.
 His bride was fellow servant Mary Lewis.
 The marriage certificate shows Thomas as a 48 year old widower, a labourer, son of James Pocock, labourer.
-Mary is described as a 23 year old spinster, a servant from Hooe, the daughter of Henry Lewis, labourer (Appendix G).
+Mary is a 23 year old spinster, a servant from Hooe, the daughter of Henry Lewis, labourer (Appendix G).
 Neither Thomas or Mary were able to sign the register and both made their mark.
 The witnesses were William Lewis and Sarah Lewis, Mary's brother and sister.

 Thomas and Mary had ten further children, all baptised at Hooe Parish Church , of whom 7 survived